18 Tips for Surviving a Day at Universal Studios Orlando

 5. Enjoy the perks of early admission to The Wizarding World of Harry Potter

 A handful of Universal onsite hotels like Hard Rock Hotel or Cabana Bay (a wonderful affordable retro themed hotel) offer special perks such as 1 hour early admission to The Wizarding World of Harry Potter.
 This is a great way to experience the parks before they get too packed.
-There is so much to experience, especially with the Diagon Alley shops.
-Any hotel offering extra time at the park is definitely worth checking into!
+There is so much to experience, especially with the Diagon Alley shops and amazing themed rides and restaurants.
+Any hotel offering extra time at the parks is definitely worth checking into!

 You could easily spend an entire day just exploring the Harry Potter sections of the park, and with the incredible attention to detail and beautiful design, any “Potterhead” will want to do so!
 On a side note, anyone that doesn’t like Harry Potter will be in luck as much of the traffic is now centered around this new area of the park, meaning lower wait times for the rest of the rides!